Mazyod/level3.github.io/privacy-policy.md

 ### Contacting Us

-If you have any questions about this Privacy Policy, please contact us at support@level3.io.
+If you have any questions about this Privacy Policy, please contact us at [support@level3.io][mailto-support].

+[mailto-support]: mailto:support@level3.io